IBM/charts/stable/ibm-icplogging/README.md

 `curator.monitoring.count`  | The number of `curator.monitoring.unit`s to retain monitoring logs | `1`
 `curator.watcher.unit`      | The [age unit type](https://www.elastic.co/guide/en/elasticsearch/client/curator/5.2/filtertype_age.html) to retain watcher logs | `days`
 `curator.watcher.count`     | The number of `curator.watcher.unit`s to retain watcher logs | `1`

+## Troubleshooting

+### Security Policies

+**Symptom:** After deploying the helm chart, none of the pods are in ready state.
+After running the command `kubectl describe pod <pod_name>` the "Events" section contains text such as `unable to validate against any pod security policy`, `Privileged containers are not allowed`, or `Invalid value: "IPC_LOCK": capability may not be added`.

+**Cause:** Some deployment types in Kubernetes are queued and fulfilled asynchronously.
+When Kubernetes executes the queued deployment, however, it does so in the context of its internal _service account_ instead of using the security context of the user that invoked the deployment originally.
+The error indicates that the _service account_ is not permitted to deploy into the target namespace any pods requiring the `IPC_LOCK` privilege.
+(See [Kubernetes issue 55973](https://github.com/kubernetes/kubernetes/issues/55973) for the public discussion.)

+**Resolving:** Depending on your environment, one of the following may resolve the problem.

+1. If you do not have permission to change privileges yourself, ask an administrator to add the `IPC_LOCK` privilege for the target namespace to the _service account's_ `PodSecurityPolicy`.
+2. If you are able to modify security policies, the steps below describe one way to enable the deployment.
+Your environment may require more fine-grained policy changes.
+   1. Run `kubectl edit clusterrolebindings privileged-psp-users`.
+This will open the contents of the file in a `vi` editor.
+   2. Append your namespace to the list.
+For example, if your namespace is named `test`, then it might look like the following:
+      ```
+      - apiGroup: rbac.authorization.k8s.io
+        kind: Group
+        name: system:serviceaccounts:test
+      ```
+   3. Save the change and close the editor.
+Kubernetes will automatically apply the updated configuration.